-- USER ACCOUNT AND PASSWORD.
-Depending upon how Backburner has been installed and configured, you may need a user account and password to gain access to the chosen monitor. - ADMINISTRATOR PRIVILEGES.
-Users without administrator privileges can perform operations on the jobs they themselves submit, but can only observe other jobs on the Backburner network.
-Depending on the monitor used, you may need administrator privileges to actively manage all jobs and render nodes. - Manager Name or IP Address.
-In order to connect the Backburner Monitor to a Backburner Manager, you require the Backburner Manager name, host name, or IP address.
+- User Account and Password Depending on how Backburner has been installed and configured, you may need a user account and password to gain access to the chosen monitor. - Administrator Privileges Depending on the monitor used, you may need a user account with administrator privileges to actively manage all jobs and render nodes. - Manager Name or IP Address The Backburner Monitor obtains its information from the Backburner Manager.
+In order to connect the Backburner Monitor to a Backburner Manager, you require the Backburner Manager host name, or IP address.

-NOTE: The above points are dependent on how your Backburner network is set up, and the monitor version in use.
-For example, the Backburner Windows Monitor automatically acquires administrator privileges when it obtains queue control.
+NOTE The above points are dependent on how your Backburner network is set up, and the monitor type in use.
+For example, the Backburner Windows Monitor automatically acquires administrator privileges when it obtains control of the job queue.
 No special account is needed.